-While on a family camping holiday, she wrote stories about the issues they were facing, but one step removed.
-She had a particular character experience the same problem as her child, but guided by a (Jungian) wise-sage character.
-As they read about the characters and discussed them, Toula hoped her children would learn the characters’ positive ways of coping.
+Approximately ten years ago, Toula’s children (then aged 12, 10 and 9) were struggling with some issues.
+While on a family camping holiday, she decided to write stories about the problems they were facing, but one step removed.
+She had a character experience a similar situation as her child, but they were guided by a (Jungian) wise-sage character.
+As her children read about the characters and discussed them with her, Toula hoped her children would learn the characters’ positive ways of coping.

 The protagonists in her stories were animals named after her sons and daughter.
-As they ventured on their heroic quest, each character learned to resolve their problems by listening to the wise sage.
+As they ventured on their heroic quest, each character learned to resolve their problems by listening to the “wise sage”.

 The development of the ‘tools’

-Employing what Toula calls ‘First person Jungian Action Research’, Toula began using these tools with her young students and clients.
+Employing what she calls ‘Jungian Action Research’, Dr Gordillo began using these tools with her young students and clients.
 She again received excellent feedback and results.

 Toula also conducted PhD psychology research regarding ways technology can help young people become more resilient.
 One of the key messages from her qualitative research was that young people use stories and images (online and offline) to cope with their problems.
 Over 65% of the respondents’ described using stories and images were mythic fantasy or science fiction.

 Based on her results and with a continued desire to develop methods to improve youth resilience, Toula enrolled in a Doctor of Creative Arts (Creative Writing).
 Here, she began researching creative ways in which stories could be written to deliver helpful mental health messages to young people.